SharedControlAutonomousDriving/scad_tot/README.md

 ## Download Dataset

 This repository does not include the dataset because it is too large.
-Download the CSV file and place it in `./data/rt_all_data.csv`.
+Download the CSV file and place it in `./data/rt_all_data.csv`. <!-- TODO: ADD DATASET LINK -->